Subscriber Welcome Kit: QuickStart Guide

 - For Globus Plus users: Review these reminders

-Once you’ve created a managed endpoint, you’ll then be able to host shares on that endpoint so your users can expose their data to collaborators without moving it.
+Once you’ve created a managed endpoint, you’ll then be able to host collections on that endpoint so your users can expose their data to collaborators without moving it.

-- First, familiarize yourself with the basics of file sharing here.
+Familiarize yourself with the basics of file sharing

-- Then, configure Globus Connect Server for sharing by following the instructions here.
+Configure Globus Connect Server for sharing by following the instructions here

 The management console provides an interface to monitor and manage activity (e.g. who is doing what with their data on your systems, which local accounts are sharing what with whom, etc.), get real-time accounting info, and identify and troubleshoot faults.